hit9/Simple-Pools/README.md

 License
 -------

 No license.
-It can be used in any purpose.
+It can be used for any purpose.